bormaxi8080/starred/README.md

 ## Shell

+- [grv231/automation-bash-scripts](https://github.com/grv231/automation-bash-scripts) - A collection of BASH-Python scripts for different scenarios using loops, field processors and clever commands.
+- [Nikoo-Asadnejad/Practical_BashScripts](https://github.com/Nikoo-Asadnejad/Practical_BashScripts) - This repository contains a collection of useful Bash scripts for Linux systems.
+Each script serves a specific purpose, ranging from system maintenance to monitoring and automation tasks.
+Below is a de
 - [flipperdevices/flipperzero-toolchain](https://github.com/flipperdevices/flipperzero-toolchain) - Flipper Zero Embedded Toolchain
 - [Achik-Ahmed/Ip-Tracer](https://github.com/Achik-Ahmed/Ip-Tracer) - A basic Termux IP address tracer tool that can fetch all publicly available information about an IP address...
 - [whxitte/gixposed](https://github.com/whxitte/gixposed) - Gixposed is a powerful command-line tool designed to search the commit history of Git repositories for sensitive information, such as API keys and access tokens.
 Its purpose is to help developers and